ibm-cloud-docs/Cloudant/api/attachments.md

 having too many attachments can have an adverse performance impact during replication.

 For example,
-if your application requires lots of images to be stored as attachments, or has large images, a better approach would be to use an alternative [BLOB](https://en.wikipedia.org/wiki/Binary_large_object){: new_window}{: external}
+if your application requires storage for multiple images as attachments or includes large images, it is best to use an alternative [BLOB](https://en.wikipedia.org/wiki/Binary_large_object){: new_window}{: external}
-storage mechanism for the images.
+storage mechanism to store the images.
 You might then use {{site.data.keyword.cloudant_short_notm}} to keep the image metadata, such as URLs to the BLOB store.